scbeom/ctv_tutorial/pages/sysmodule/sm_setting.md

 ## Split functions for trajectory view

-{% include image.html file="setting_modes.gif" caption="Modes for playing on trajectory view" max-width="800" %}
+{% include image.html file="setting_modes.gif" caption="Modes for playing on the trajectory view" max-width="800" %}

 * Split mode
     * For a detailed analysis in a specific area, trajectory view can be divided using "horizontal" or "vertical" lines.

 {% include tip.html content="More specific usages can be found in [Example][ex_example_1]." %}

-## Options for trajectory view
+## Option controller for trajectory view

-{% include image.html file="setting_options.png" caption="Modes for playing on trajectory view" max-width="400" %}
+{% include image.html file="setting_options.gif" max-width="800" %}

 * Bar
   * Image: the transparency of image backgrounds